Online English learning Courses

 eye; oculus; optic (the organ of sight)

-peeper (an informal term refering to the eye)
+peeper (an informal term referring to the eye)

 proboscis (the human nose (especially when it is large))